denisegorov2017-blip/shield_ai_v2/.kilocode/workflows/speckit.plan.md

 ______________________________________________________________________

-# description: Execute the implementation planning workflow using the plan template to generate design artifacts.
+# description: Execute the implementation planning workflow using the plan template to generate design artifacts

 ## User Input